getsentry/sentry-docs/src/collections/_documentation/error-reporting/getting-started-verify/node.md

-One way to break your JavaScript application is to call an undefined function:
+One way to verify your setup is by intentionally sending an event that breaks your application.

+Calling an undefined function will throw an exception:

 ```js
 myUndefinedFunction();